SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 For the initial binary classification approach:

-- No-Show → positive class
+- No-Show → Positive class
-- Attended → negative class
+- Attended → Negative class
-- Cancelled → handled separately
+- Cancelled → Handled separately

-Cancelled appointments are treated separately because cancellation represents a different outcome from failing to attend a scheduled appointment.
+Cancelled appointments will be handled separately because cancellation represents a different outcome from failing to attend a scheduled appointment.

 ---

 ## Potential input features

-Potential input features identified during Week 4 include:
+The following variables were identified as potential input features:

 - gender
 - age